google/tcpgpudmarxd/README.md

 ## License

-NCCL GPUDirectTCPX is licensed under the terms of a BSD-style license.
+RxDM GPUDirectTCPX is licensed under the terms of a BSD-style license.
 See [LICENSE](LICENSE) for more information.